Unified Multimodal Brain Decoding via Cross-Subject Soft-ROI Fusion: Introduction

 To address these three challenges (cross-subject generalization, prompt stability and interpretability, and generation consistency), we propose a BrainROI model.
 On the encoding side, we construct a multi-atlas soft-ROI shared space and enforce ROI semantic consistency across subjects and atlases via global label alignment; we further introduce a voxel-wise gated fusion module (Voxel-gate) to enable interpretable, adaptive integration of multi-atlas priors.
 On the prompting side, we adopt an interpretable prompt optimization strategy, using a locally deployed large language model to automatically generate, evaluate, and select human-readable prompts while retaining an auditable optimization trace.
 On the generation side, we employ parameterized constrained decoding to enhance output stability and alignment with reference captions.
 We systematically evaluate the proposed approach under the brain captioning protocol on the NSD dataset.
 Experimental results show consistent improvements over UMBRAE, MINDLLM, and other methods across multiple metrics, and ablation studies further verify the contribution of each component to cross-subject robustness and reproducibility.

 Our contributions are summarized as follows: \begin{enumerate} \item We propose a cross-subject shared space based on multi-atlas soft ROIs, together with global label alignment.
-We also introduce voxel-wise gated fusion (Voxel-gate).
+We also introduce Voxel-gate.
 This design balances transferability and fine-grained spatial representation.

 \item We integrate an interpretable prompt optimization system into the fMRI decoding pipeline.
 The system uses a locally deployed LLM to generate and select human-readable prompts.
 The system also keeps an auditable optimization trace, which improves stability and interpretability.